0xPorkchops/stargazer/README.md

 npm run dev:server
 ```
 > Note: The backend server requires a manual restart for client and server changes to take effect.

+## Adding shadcn/ui components

+See [shadcn/ui](https://ui.shadcn.com/docs/components/accordion) for a list of available UI components and their installation commands.
+> For instance, `npx shadcn@latest add button` adds a Button component to the `client/components/ui` folder, which can be used as `<Button />`, like any other React component.